Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/New-AzRecoveryServicesAsrRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **New-AzRecoveryServicesAsrRecoveryPlan** cmdlet creates an Azure Site Recovery recovery plan in the Recovery Services vault.
+The **New-AzRecoveryServicesAsrRecoveryPlan** cmdlet creates an Azure Site Recovery, recovery plan in the Recovery Services vault.

 A recovery plan gathers virtual machines belonging to an application into a unit to allow them to be recovered together.